-Characteristics of scientific and popular science

-texts; • Writing a professional text;

-Language manuals, corpora and other electronic

-resources and their use;

-Active listening strategies;

-Teaching reading strategies;

-• Guiding students in preparation of oral

-presentations and for participation in discussion;

-Guiding students in the writing of a professional

-text.

-Didactics of 1.
-Introduction to History Didactics: Full Prof.

-History I Study programme and requirements.
-Danijela

-(6 ECTS) Aims and purpose of history lessons.
-Trškan, Ph.D

-(0 EC13) 2.
-Lesson Plan: Trondiny Time

-Didactic and methodological structures of lesson

-plans.

-Types and formulation of educational aims

-(Bloom's Taxonomy).
+Characteristics of scientific and popular science texts; Writing a prefereignal toxt: Writing a professional text; Language manuals, corpora and other electronic resources and their use; Active listening strategies; Teaching reading strategies; Guiding students in preparation of oral presentations and for participation in discussion; Guiding students in the writing of a professional text.
+Dide etter C 1.
+Turbun deraktan ka Historia Dida disa Full Des Didactics of History I (6 ECTS) 1.
+Introduction to History Didactics: Study programme and requirements.
+Aims and purpose of history lessons.
+2. Lesson Plan: Didactic and methodological structures of lesson plans.
+Types and formulation of educational aims (Bloom's Taxonomy).
 Selection of contents.
 Classroom dynamics.
 Motivational techniques.

-Teaching methods (explanation, discussion,

-demonstration of pictures, reading texts,

-sounds and objects; role-play, use of visual

-sources, use of written sources, use of ICT,

-use of objects, use of oral history sources).
+Teaching methods (explanation, discussion, demonstration of pictures, reading texts, sounds and objects; role-play, use of visual sources, use of written sources, use of ICT, use of objects, use of oral history sources).
 Note-taking skills (use of graphic sources).

-Types, selection and use of teaching materials
+Types, selection and use of teaching materials and technology.

-and technology.

 Annual and daily planning of history lessons.
 Preparation and analyse of lesson plans.
-3. Observation of lessons at school:

-Elements of observation, watching and evaluation

-Reports of teaching observations

-Troporto di coddimig observationis

-In the summer semester there are group

-teaching obervations in Ljubljan's elementary and

-secondary schools.

-Didactics of 1.
-Didactic and methodological characteristics of Full Prof.

-Didactics of 1.
-Didactic and methodological characteristics of history lessons: Danijela

-History II (6 ECTS) Development of history didactics Trškan, Ph.D

-(U ECIS) Structure, characteristics and use of history study

-programmes for lower and upper secondary

-schools.

-Characteristics and use of reference books for

-teachers and of examination reference books for

-pupils and teachers.
+3. Observation of lessons at school: Elements of observation, watching and evaluation Reports of teaching observations In the summer semester there are group teaching obervations in Ljubljan's elementary and secondary schools.
+Full Prof. Danijela Trškan, Ph.D · Didactics of History II (6 ECTS) 1.
+Didactic and methodological characteristics of history lessons: Development of history didactics Structure, characteristics and use of history study programmes for lower and upper secondary schools.
+Characteristics and use of reference books for teachers and of examination reference books for pupils and teachers.
 Structure, characteristics and use of textbooks for lower and upper secondary schools.

-2. Alternative learning lessons:

-2. Accidance icarrilly lessons.
+Full Prof. Danijela Trškan, Ph.D

-Second Cycle Master Pedagogical Dual-Subject Study Programme of History "Authentic" work and activities.
+"Authentic" work and activities.
 Extra-curricular activities.
 Field work.
 Alternative work.
 3. Assessment and Grading: Characteristics and types of assessment.
 Bloom's and Marzano's Taxonomies.
 Alternative grading and assessment.
 4. History teacher: Action research work of teacher and continuing education of history teachers.
 Probationary service, exam and school legislation.
 Class teacher, pedagogical documentation and inspection.
 Pupils with special needs and gifted pupils.
 Strategies for preventing inappropriate behaviour in history class.
 5. Current Questions in the 21st^t century: European dimension, multiperspectivity, sensitive topics, local history, civil education.
 (Students visit one pedagogical institution in Ljubljana or outside Ljubljana.)
-Teaching During the three-week (usually) concise educational practice students have to: Practice in have 6 hours of attending classes (of which 4 in history, two in other social sciences at school lessons); (6 ECTS) perform 8 hours of independent lessons (of which at least four with different teaching
+Full Prof. During the three-week (usually) concise educational Teaching practice students have to: Danijela Practice in Trškan, Ph.D have 6 hours of attending classes (of which 4 History in history, two in other social sciences at school lessons); (6 ECTS) perform 8 hours of independent lessons (of which at least four with different teaching content); perform 16 hours of additional activities at the school and outside the school (e.g. talks with the mentor after attending classes. before the student lessons and after them: talking with school management, school counselling service, the librarian or other teachers; field trips, class periods, conferences, teacher meetings, help with exhibition planning, field trips and field work; on-call duty, supervision, individual lessons with special needs children, sitting in on after school clubs and other extracurricular activities, preparing written assignments, etc.): perform at least 90 hours of work at home (preparing lesson plans, preparing for presentations, completing the practice diary,...); set up a journal for educational practice or collection folder for educational practice (30 hours).